affinis/SMTa/README.md

 ```Bash
 ./run_SMTa.sh -d $ABSOLUTE_PATH_OF_SAMPLE_DIRECTORY -s $SAMPLE_ID -p $ABSOLUTE_PATH_OF_SAMPLE_IMAGE -r $ABSOLUTE_REFERENCE_PATH
 ```
-2. specify arguments with the configuration file "sample.info", this way can run 4 sample (sample number with a typical slide) in order.\n
+2. specify arguments with the configuration file "sample.info", this way can run 4 sample (sample number with a typical slide) in order.\
 Before that, you should modify "sample.info" in SMTa directory, remember all the path should be absolute path.
 ```Bash
 ./run_SMTa.sh -c sample.info